Zondax/cosmos-sdk/crypto/docs/adr.md

 #### Crypto provider

 The *Crypto provider* serves as a middleware component responsible for managing the interaction with various instantiated cryptographic modules.
 It acts as a centralized controller, encapsulating the API of the crypto modules in a single location.
-Through the Crypto provider, users can access functionality such as signing, verification, key generation, encryption, and hashing.
+Through the Crypto provider, users can access functionality such as signing, verification, encryption, and hashing.

 By abstracting the underlying cryptographic functionality, the *Crypto provider* enables a modular and extensible architecture.
 It allows users to easily switch between different cryptographic implementations without impacting the rest of the system.

 It is created through a factory / builder method which contains all the implementations of the required interfaces.
-More on this in the *Keyring* section

 ```mermaid
 classDiagram